SLAMWang/FD-SLAM/README.md

 ## The names and functions do not change compared with hdl-graph-slam.

-We use a novel feature-based Lidar odometry for fast scan-matching, and use a modified GICP for keyframe matching.
+We use a novel feature-based Lidar odometry for fast scan-matching, and use a proposed UGICP for keyframe matching.
 The backend in hdl-graph-slam is reused.
 We have tested this package with Velodyne (HDL32e, HDL64,VLP16) and Ouster64 sensors in indoor and outdoor environments.
 The corresponding configure launch files are provided.

 ## key modifications
 src/hdl_graph_slam/imageProjection.cpp and src/hdl_graph_slam/featureAssociation.cpp are added for fast scan matching